yahoo/object_relation_transformer/README.md

 # Object Relation Transformer

 This is a PyTorch implementation of the Object Relation Transformer published in NeurIPS 2019.
 You can find the ArXiv version of the paper [here](https://arxiv.org/abs/1906.05963).
-This repository is largely based on code from Ruotian Luo's Transformer Captioning GitHub repo, which can be found [here](https://github.com/ruotianluo/Transformer_Captioning).
+This repository is largely based on code from Ruotian Luo's Self-critical Sequence Training for Image Captioning GitHub repo, which can be found [here](https://github.com/ruotianluo/self-critical.pytorch).

 The primary additions are as follows:
 * Relation transformer model